Israeli communities near Gaza on front line of Hamas assault – DW – 10/09/2023

 "The terrorists knew exactly what the weak points were, where the kibbutzim were guarded, whether they were guarded at all," said Drill.

-Ofir Libstein, the head of a regional council who was a longtime spokesman for Kibbutz Kfar Aza, was one of the most prominent victims of the October 7 attack.
+Ofir Libstein, the head of a regional council who was a longtime spokesman for Kibbutz Kfar Aza, was one of the most prominent victims of the October 7 attacks.

 He had repeatedly called for peace, describing life on the border with Gaza as follows: "Life here is 99% like heaven.
 But 1% of the time, it's hell, and hell can break loose at any time."